Bonn Climate Change Conference

 All levels, one goal: Scaling ambition ahead of COP30

-The 62nd session of the Subsidiary Bodies (SB62) of the UNFCCC comes at a pivotal moment in the global climate process.
-With key negotiations from COP29 in Baku still unresolved and the incoming Brazilian COP30 Presidency calling for an era of inclusive implementation, SB62 marks a critical checkpoint on the road to Belém.
+The 62nd session of the Subsidiary Bodies (SB62) of the UNFCCC came at a pivotal moment in the global climate process.
+With key negotiations from COP29 in Baku still unresolved and the Brazilian COP30 Presidency calling for an era of inclusive implementation, SB62 marked a critical checkpoint on the road to Belém.

-For the LGMA Constituency, SB62 is more than a procedural stop.
-It is a proving ground for multilevel action – and a platform to show how collaboration between national and subnational governments is already driving results.
+For the LGMA Constituency, the SB62 was more than a procedural stop.
+It was a proving ground for multilevel action – and a platform to show how collaboration between national and subnational governments is already driving results.

 Before Belém, local and subnational governments should intensify advocacy and engage national counterparts to influence NDCs 3.0.
 Developing Town Hall COPs, Subnational Transition and Adaptation Plans will align local and national goals, while calling for the first-ever National Urban-Climate Ministerial meetings as input to the 4th edition at COP30.